Soyuyu/mfweb/README.markdown

 I run the scripts with ruby 1.9.3 and I don't think they will run any more with 1.8.

+To build the infodecks you will also need to install coffeescript.
+The default rake tasks assume this is the case, let me know if this is an issue and I'll try to do something clever to avoid the need for coffeescript if you are only working on articles.

 To make use of the files you'll need to create a sample directory that links back to the mfweb libraries.
 I've included a script `make-sample.rb` to make this easier.
 To use it run the command